Contributors and Guidelines

 Contributing Guidelines

 Below are some brief instructions on how to contribute to QSDsan.
-If you find yourself struggle with the installation of QSDsan/setting up the environment, this extended version of installation instructions might be helpful to you.
 If you have any questions regarding the process, feel free to submit an issue on GitHub.
 Thank you in advance for your contribution!

 Authorship